 Fees are the other most important factor when choosing a superannuation fund.
 You can’t control how markets perform, but you can control how much you pay for the management of your hard earned money.

-Our research over the last seven years shows funds that charge less than 1% p.a. perform better in the long-term.
+Our research over the last eight years shows funds that charge less than 1% p.a. perform better in the long-term.
+There is a clear correlation between high fees and long-term underperformance in Superannuation.

 Average returns over 5 years